 Business class is usually available on the first or last carriage on some G-category high-speed trains.
 They are separated from other carriages by an automatic door.
 It is a good choice if you want to have a quiet and private journey.

-They are available on bullet trains.
+First class seats are available on bullet trains.
 Four seats are arranged for a row.
 The seats are similar to soft seats, but are wider, more modern and comfortable.
 Smoking is not allowed.
 First class offers more leg room and elbow room than second class.
 There is an automatic door separates first class coach with the others to keep quiet and privacy.

 They are available on bullet trains.
 Five seats are arranged for a row.
 It is a level below the first class seats with relatively smaller sitting area, but is still comfortable.
 Second class ticket fare is the cheapeat on high-speed trains.
 Smoking is not allowed.